As you can see, the words "Sam" and "will" flip when i. is turned into a question like in ii.

 What is the problem?

-Just as in English, the same sternness that this question possesses comes across in the Japanese as well.
-Although both sentences could be translated as "what is the problem," the former is not as direct and is merely innocently asking the question at hand.
+Just as in English, the same sternness that this question possesses comes across in Ex.
+28. Although both sentences could be translated as "what is the problem," Ex.
+27 is not as direct and is merely innocently asking the question at hand.

-The lack of desu です or -masu ます in forming questions in plain speech makes using ka か a little bit more tricky, largely because it's not typically used at all.
-Rather, the phrase becomes a question by the use of high intonation.
+The lack of desu です or -masu ます in forming questions in plain speech makes using ka か a little bit more tricky, largely because it's not used at all.
+Rather, a phrase usually becomes a question in plain speech by the use of raised intonation.

 Are you okay?